algogz/questions/q/acloud-saa-test2.md

 ### Question 51:

+You've been tasked with replicating your production VPC in another region for disaster recovery purposes.
+Part of your environment relies on EC2 instances with preconfigured software.
+What steps would you take to configure the instances in another region?

 - A. Create AMIs of the instances and deploy them in the new Region
 - B. Create AMIs of the instances and copy them to the new Region for deployment.